PTLD: Sim-to-real Privileged Tactile Latent Distillation for Dexterous Manipulation: Related work

-Dexterous in-hand manipulation has been an active area of research for decades~\cite{okamura2000overview, akkaya2019solving, andrychowicz2020learning, rus1999hand, nagabandi2020deep, han1998dextrous}.
-It features the cooperative use of multiple fingers on a multi-fingered hand to grasp and manipulate objects.
+\paragraph{Dexterous In-hand Manipulation} Dexterous in-hand manipulation has been an active area of research for decades~\cite{okamura2000overview, akkaya2019solving, andrychowicz2020learning, rus1999hand, nagabandi2020deep, han1998dextrous}.
 While classical approaches need a physical model of the object and robot geometry to plan robot finger motions~\cite{fearing1986implementing, morgan2022complex}, recent approaches have had success with using RL directly to learn policies in a model free manner~\cite{akkaya2019solving, andrychowicz2020learning, chen2023visual, qi2022hand, yin2023rotating}.
-However, RL approaches face the \emph{sim-to-real} gap i.e., it is challenging to reproduce real world sensor observation and physics in simulation.
-Even for modalities such as vision where it is feasible to simulate the sensor, the simulation model is physically inaccurate and does not describe the real world sensors, therefore extensive visual domain randomization~\cite{tobin2017domain, handa2023dextreme} is crucial.
-Our method, on the other hand trains in simulation with observations such as object poses and object shape that do not suffer a large sim-to-real gap, but requires one to forgo the zero-shot sim-to-real deployment assumption.
+However, RL approaches face the \emph{sim-to-real} gap. i.e. it is challenging to reproduce real world sensor observation and physics in simulation.
+Even for modalities such as vision where simulation is feasible, the model is often physically inaccurate failing to describe real world sensor properties, therefore extensive visual domain randomization~\cite{tobin2017domain, handa2023dextreme} is crucial.
+Our method, on the other hand trains in simulation with observations such as object poses and object shape that typically do not suffer a large sim-to-real gap, but requires one to forgo the zero-shot sim-to-real deployment assumption. \paragraph{Tactile sensing and Representation learning} While the tactile modality has long been promised to be imperative for contact-rich dexterous manipulation, its application has historically been limited.
+Despite a decade of innovation in hardware—including vision-based (e.g., GelSight~\cite{yuan2017gelsight}, DIGIT~\cite{lambeta2020digit}), magnetic (e.g., ReSkin~\cite{bhirangi2021reskin}, Xela~\cite{tomo2018xela}), and resistive and capacitive~\cite{huang3d} sensors—tactile-driven manipulation remains largely confined to simple, quasi-static tasks like peg-insertion~\cite{sharma2025selfsupervised, dong2021icra}, cable manipulation~\cite{she2021cable} or planar pushing~\cite{suresh2021tactile}.
+These tasks are often selected specifically for their suitability for behavior cloning.
+On the other hand, recent self-supervised representations such as Sparsh~\cite{higuera2024sparsh, sharma2025selfsupervised, higuera2025tactile, zhao2024transferable} have begun to address sensor standardization demonstrating their use in several manipulation tasks, yet the tasks chosen are largely still quasi-static.
+Furthermore, while tactile adaptation~\cite{higuera2025tactile, wang2024penspin} algorithms have attempted to refine RL policies using real-world data, these methods are fundamentally constrained by the performance ceilings of their proprioceptive teacher policies and often rely on simple rejection sampling.
+In contrast, \ourmethod learns quantitatively more robust and dynamic policy behaviors from \emph{privileged sensor} teacher policies.